What Drives the Cost of an Insights Community?

 - For branded communities, incentives can also get creative beyond money and/or gift cards, such as points towards your brand’s loyalty program or branded collateral items.

-- Keep in mind that going this route may lower the research community price tag you see from your community partner, however, consider the additional cost to your organization when you’re providing the rewards directly to weigh the total overall cost.
+- Keep in mind that going this route may lower the insight community price tag you see from your community partner, however, consider the additional cost to your organization when you’re providing the rewards directly to weigh the total overall cost.